Reading Time: 5 minutes

-Basically, once you apply for relocation assistance, you will know from their response exactly where your future lies with the company.
-You’re at your most vulnerable when you’re uprooting your family to move down the road or far away.
+Apply for relocation assistance to find out where your future lies with the company.
 A good package means that the company values you and is prepared to do what it takes to make your life easier.
 Hang on to that job!

-On the contrary, companies that are unwilling to provide relocation assistance due to their
+Companies that are unwilling to provide relocation assistance should rethink their policy.

 Are you eligible for relocation assistance?

 It’s important to note that not all relocation assistance packages are alike.
 Each employer will use their own discretion to determine what they’re prepared to pay based on your level in the company and what they can afford.
-They may also include certain restrictions or offer more benefits to more senior employees.
+Certain restrictions may apply or there could be more benefits to more senior employees.

 What is involved in a relocation package?

-Since the facts and figures typically vary greatly from company to person and relocation destination, there’s no “average” value to a relocation package.
-The value you bring to a company will also determine how much they are willing to assist you.
+The facts and figures typically vary greatly from company to person and relocation destination.
+This means that there’s no “average” value to a relocation package.
+Your value to the company determines how much they are willing to assist you.

 Federal agencies can pay a lump sum relocation bonuses of up to 25% of the person’s salary to eligible individuals appointed to certain covered positions within the senior-level, general schedule, senior executive service, Drug Enforcement Administration, Federal Bureau of Investigation, Executive Schedule, prevailing rate position, or law enforcement officers.
-They may also pay additional relocation incentives for employees who accept positions in different geographic areas.
+They could pay additional relocation incentives for employees who move to different areas.

-Picking up your family and moving to a new city is much more complex than packing your bags and setting off into the sunset.
-There are several other costs to consider:
+To pick up your family and move to a new city is not as simple as packing a few bags and loading a van.
+There are several other costs to consider.

 Expatriation – Multinational companies that transfer employees to other areas outside of the country usually include expatriation as part of relocation packages.
-Part of this is pre-relocation visits to the intended country, work visas for the employee and his or her spouse, and finding accommodation and schools.
+Check if Pre-relocation visits to the intended country can be included.
+Along with work visas for the employee and his or her spouse, and finding accommodation and schools.
 Many offer concierge-type assistance, which makes expatriation and adjusting to the foreign city and country much easier.

 Housing – If you own your house, you will probably have to sell it or rent it out.
-Unexpected costs could be incurred if the house does not sell on time.
+If the house does not sell, you could have unexpected costs.
 If you’re renting your home, you may have to terminate your lease early, and they will often reimburse you for that.

-Transportation and storage – Packing is probably the biggest job when it comes to moving house.
+Transportation and storage.
+Packing is a chore, right?
 You may not have time to do it, what with all the other arrangements you have to make.
-Some employers will pay for your goods to be professionally packed.
-They should also pay for storage if you won’t be moving into your new home right away.
+Yet, there are employers who will pay for your goods to be professionally packed.
+Ask if the company will pay for storage.
 Some companies will pay dependable auto shippers to ship your vehicle for you as well.

 How to negotiate a relocation allowance

 Step #1 – Company proposes the relocation.
-They may or may not mention their offer at this time.
+Usually, offers are mentioned at this time.
 Do remember that a relocation packing is a benefit of your employment, just like your other perks.
 It’s in the company’s interests to make the move as smooth and pleasant as possible for you.

 Step #2 – Research.
 Look at websites that talk about housing costs and costs of living in the proposed city.
-Also get a quote on shipping your car to the new city.
-At this point, it is important to consider the issues that are most important to you.
-Do not forget:
+Get a quote to ship your car to the new city.
+Next, it is important to consider the important issues, including:

 - A pre-move visit to your new city